 Perspectives that conflict Her Answers Certain technical questions should be referred to an internal expert or supervisor.
 No Customers don't care how many people they have to talk to as long as they get the answers they need.
 Yes Customers don't care whether I refer to them by name, as long as they receive good service.
+Yes Customers don't like to be asked a lot of questions.
 Yes Customers expect me to be friendly no matter how busy I am.
 No I should follow up with customers to see that they are satisfied with the service I gave them.
 No I can't solve all of a customer's problems; some concerns have to be referred to others or left alone.
 No If a customer wants to chat, I should let them.
-No If I hear a customer speaking badly about our business, I should defend the company.
 No If our product is high quality, customers will come back even if my service is below average.
-Yes I should wait until several people complain about a problem before trying to correct its cause.
+Yes It is better to serve as many customers as possible than to spend extra time with each individual customer.
+No I should wait until several people complain about a problem before trying to correct its cause.
 Yes I should give customers what they ask for even if I don't think it will be right for them in the long run.
-Yes It is often possible to satisfy a customer by explaining why he or she is wrong.
-No It isn't necessary to suggest complementary services or products; customers know what they want when they contact us.
+Yes It isn't necessary to suggest complementary services or products; customers know what they want when they contact us.
 Yes Departmental policies are less important than what I think is best for the customer.
 Yes Once I have a customer's requests fulfilled, I immediately help the next customer waiting.
-No Some customers simply cannot be satisfied.
-No Sometimes I hesitate to let customers know about other products and services since their time is valuable and shouldn't be wasted.
+No Resolving customers' concerns should start and stop with me.
+No Serving customers quickly should be the most important thing to do.
+No Sometimes disagreeing with a customer will lead to better results for all concerned.
+Yes Sometimes I hesitate to let customers know about other products and services since their time is valuable and shouldn't be wasted.
 Yes The more I know about our products and services, the more my customers will trust me.
 No There are times when I should have a supervisor speak to the customer.
 No

-Perspectives that conflict Her Answers When a customer asks to speak to the supervisor, the customer relationship can't be salvaged.
-Yes When a customer tells me that I am wrong, I should defend my opinion.
+Perspectives that conflict Her Answers When a customer asks to speak to the supervisor, the customer relationship can't be saved.
+Yes When a customer tells me I am wrong, I should defend my opinion.
 Yes When calling my supervisor for help, I don't need to let the customer know what's going on.
-Yes If a conversation with a customer is going too long, I should find the most expedient way to break free; others need my attention too.
-No If my supervisor helps me with a customer, I should discuss how the customer was handled so I can learn from the situation.
+Yes If my supervisor helps me with a customer, I should discuss how the customer was handled so I can learn from the situation.
 No Once their initial request is handled, I should ask the customer if there's anything else I can do.
 No With customers who can't be satisfied by my service, there's no point in finding someone else to address their needs.
-Yes Solving a customer's problem in a professional manner should be more important than sympathizing with their personal situation.
-No
+Yes